sensunny/starter-gatsby-app/README.md

-# Start-kit with gatsby-app features integration
+# React Start-kit with gatsby-app features integration
 # If you want any further help contact to developer sunny.sen1234@gmail.com

 ## Install